113ll3/Ibmclouddocscli/idt/jetbrains.md

 {:screen: .screen}
 {:new_window: target="_blank"}

-# IBM Cloud Developer Tools for Jetbrains IDEs
+# IBM Cloud Developer Tools for JetBrains IDEs
 {: #ibm-dev-tools-for-jetbrains}

-The {{site.data.keyword.cloud}} developer tools extension for Jetbrains IDEs, which include `IntelliJ`, `WebStorm`, `Android Studio`, and more, provides new menu entries to directly access {{site.data.keyword.dev_cli_notm}} CLI commands from within the IDE.
+The {{site.data.keyword.cloud}} developer tools extension for JetBrains IDEs, which include `IntelliJ`, `WebStorm`, `Android Studio`, and more, provides new menu entries to directly access {{site.data.keyword.dev_cli_notm}} CLI commands from within the IDE.
 You can quickly access a subset of `ibmcloud dev` commands for both Docker and Cloud Foundry workflows, including app deployment, starting/stopping/restarting apps on {{site.data.keyword.cloud_notm}}, viewing remote app logs, and more – all without the need to leave the editor’s context.
 {:shortdesc}

 ![Screen capture of the IBM Cloud Developer Tools running within WebStorm IDE.](jetbrains.png "{{site.data.keyword.cloud_notm}} developer tools menu example running within WebStorm IDE")